SKSudharsanan/RoadToAIEngineer/README.md

 - Roadblocks and how I overcame them

 Follow along as I rebuild my developer mindset and push towards becoming an AI engineer.

+Note: I’m currently using ChatGPT to write this documentation.
+I’m a bit skeptical about my grammar and spelling, but the tone here is definitely mine.
+If you’re reading this, don’t use an AI checker to determine if it’s written by AI or not.